Green's function expansion for multiple coupled optical resonators with finite retardation using quasinormal modes

-Open optical cavity resonators coupled to quantum emitters (such as atoms, molecules, and quantum dots) are a fundamental building block for many modern quantum technologies such as nanolasers \cite{an1994microlaser, pscherer2021single, rivero2021non}, quantum sensors \cite{posani2006nanoscale, lee2021quantum}, quantum computers \cite{pellizzari1995decoherence, blais2004cavity, benito2019optimized, borjans2020resonant}, and quantum networks \cite{cirac1997quantum, pellizzari1997quantum, duan2001long, pichler2016photonic}.
+\textit{Introduction.---}Open optical cavity resonators coupled to quantum emitters (such as atoms, molecules, and quantum dots) are a fundamental building block for many modern quantum technologies such as nanolasers \cite{an1994microlaser, pscherer2021single, rivero2021non}, quantum sensors \cite{posani2006nanoscale, lee2021quantum}, quantum computers \cite{pellizzari1995decoherence, blais2004cavity, benito2019optimized, borjans2020resonant}, and quantum networks \cite{cirac1997quantum, pellizzari1997quantum, duan2001long, pichler2016photonic}.
 For a theoretical treatment of such systems, knowledge of the full electromagnetic Green's function is of great importance and a {\it requirement} to many quantum optics formalisms.
 For example, it is used to calculate the Purcell enhancement of optical cavities \cite{vogel2006quantum, sauvan2013theory, franke2019quantization, ren2021quasinormal}, in the quantization of the electromagnetic field \cite{ho1998second, dung1998three, suttorp2004field, philbin2010canonical, franke2019quantization, fuchs2024quantization}, and in the derivation of coupling elements between photons and quantum emitters \cite{franke2020quantized, medina2021few}.
 Therefore, an efficient scheme for obtaining a good approximation of the full Green's function is central to many theoretical treatments of light-matter coupling in such systems.

 One approach to open cavity systems is through quasinormal modes (QNMs), which are solutions to the source-free Helmholtz equation under open boundary conditions \cite{leung1994completeness, muljarov2011brillouin, kristensen2012generalized, sauvan2013theory}.
 The QNMs have complex eigenfrequencies with a negative imaginary part, so that the temporal decay is inherent to the mode, making the QNMs the {\it natural modes} of open cavity systems with material losses.
+Quasinormal mode theories have been used to study a variety of setups in recent works \cite{sauvan2013theory, weiss2016from, yan2020shape, primo2020quasinormal, gustin2025what, muljarov2026rigorous}, and play a crucial role in rigorous open cavity quantum optics \cite{ho1998second, franke2019quantization, fuchs2024quantization}.

 For positions within (or close to) the resonator, an expansion in terms of a few dominant QNMs yields a very good approximation of the full Green's function \cite{leung1994completeness, muljarov2011brillouin, ge2014quasinormal, franke2019quantization, kristensen2020modeling}.
 For positions far away from the resonator, however, the QNMs diverge due to their complex eigenfrequencies.
 Even for properly normalized modes, a large number of QNMs is usually necessary for a good approximation of the Green's function \cite{abdelrahman2018completeness, sztranyovszky2025extending}.
 This makes the approach impractical for many quantum optics or quantum dynamics applications, where the Hilbert space scales exponentially with the number of modes.